GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 ## Overview

 The oxd server is designed to work as a standalone service demon via sockets.
 By default, the oxd-server is restricted to `localhost`, which means oxd needs to be installed on each server hosting applications you want secured by your OP.

 With the oxd-https-extension installed, web apps can connect to oxd via https, enabling you to host one central oxd service for all your web applications.
 Using the oxd-https-extension will result in less maintenance and easier upgrades.

 oxd exposes a simple REST API and native libraries that wrap the API for Php, Java, Python, Node, Ruby C#, and .Net.

-### OpenID Providers (OP)
-oxd has been confirmed to work with the following OP's:

-- Gluu Server
-- Google

-If you have successfully tested oxd against another OP, please email us details at [sales@gluu.org](mailto:sales@gluu.org).

 ### License & Billing
 oxd is commercial software licensed by Gluu.
 The billing model is $0.33 per application per day (or roughly $10 per month per application).